Filing an Unemployment Claim - Maine

 You must be totally or partially unemployed through no fault of your own, and you must have earned sufficient wages in your base period (the first 4 of the last 5 completed calendar quarters before the start date of your claim, or alternatively the last 4 quarters).
 Also, you must be able and available for full-time work.

 Your weekly benefit amount (up to the limit provided for under State law) is determined by dividing the average of the wages in the 2 highest quarters of your base period by 22.
+See the Maine website for more information on how to calculate your benefit amount.

 The length of time that you will receive benefits is also based on how much you made during the base period, but not more than 26 weeks.